sm17977/teamproject/mvp/TeamEffortLog.md

 * I created a JTable which displays elements of a 2D array, this is added to the data tab on the GUI
 * Additionally I created a method which reads from a text file and stores elements on that text file to a 2D array
+* Another method was created adding functionality to buttons linked to the table, allowing the display of rows found with specified dates and calculation and display of money balances

 ## Team member name Justas Stromilas